Arthur Pieck

-Arthur Pieck (28 December 1899 - 13 January 1970) was a qualified typesetter.
+Arthur Pieck (28 December 1899 – 13 January 1970) was a German politician, typesetter and translator.
 He was a committed political activist who became a stage and movie actor and, later, a Communist party official.
-He topped off his unusually varied career, between 1955 and 1960, as a senior director - ultimately General Director - of Interflug, the East German national airline.
+He topped off his varied career, between 1955 and 1960, as a senior director - ultimately General Director - of Interflug, the East German national airline.
 After this he served, between 1960 and 1965, as a junior Transport Minister.

 Arthur Pieck's father, Wilhelm Pieck, served as the President of East Germany between 1949 and 1960.

 Life

 Family provenance and early years

 Arthur Heinrich Walter Pieck, the second of his parents' three recorded child, was born in Bremen where his father worked as a qualified carpenter and was active in local politics (SPD).
 Arthur Pieck's parents had married early the previous year: his mother, born Christine Häfker, worked in the garment industry.
 His father was an active left wing member of the SPD and a consummate networker, as a result of which Arthur, while still a boy, could come into contact with stars of the contemporary socialist movement without leaving the family home.
 Visitors included Rosa Luxemburg along with Käte and Hermann Duncker and Franz Mehring.
 He attended secondary school in Bremen and then, after the family relocated, in Berlin.
 Between April 1914 and January 1918 he trained for work as a typesetter.